 Both the Switch and the Switch Lite offer the same basic controller layout with two analog sticks, four d-pad buttons, four letter buttons, four shoulder buttons, a home button, a share button and Plus and Minus buttons for various menu options.
 The only slight difference is that the original Switch uses four separate buttons for the directional inputs on the left controller, while the Switch Lite has an all-in-one d-pad.

 The main difference whether these controls are removable or not.
 On the original Switch, the controls are split across two removable Joy-Cons.
 These clip onto either side of the display when you want to play in handheld mode, or can be removed when the Switch is docked.
 The two halves can also be used as two separate controllers for certain games, allowing instant multiplayer capabilities out of the box.
 You can always buy more pairs of Joy-Cons or third-party Bluetooth controllers to give you different or additional inputs.

-You can't remove the controls from the Switch Lite.
-The all-in-one design doesn't allow for it.
+As we've mentioned prior, you can't remove the controls from the Switch Lite: the all-in-one design doesn't allow for it.
 However there's nothing stopping you from picking up extra Joy-Cons or third-party controllers to expand the number of players you can have at one time like with the standard Switch.